2 Super-Simple Factors to Seriously Enable Utopia Today

 The Second Simple Factor

 Man, this one's totally super simple.
 Like the first one, it's often overlooked, too!
 Ready for it?
 Here we go: VALUES.
 People seriously don't give this enough credit--but the simple truth is, this little word defines most every aspect of how a society and culture will function, and how the humans that make it up will live.
 In fact, utopia could exist today if this factor alone was utilized correctly--because of the expansive meaning this word applies to the human experience.
 With the right set of values, humans can be happy doing almost anything!
 So, considering the values that govern human minds around the world today, it's no surprise so many of us are suffering!
 First of all, at the very core of us, embedded deep in our collective subconscious, is the value of competition.
 We're trained to believe that to achieve happiness, we have to fight for it.
 We have to get ahead.
 Not only does this imply an economical advantage over fellow humans, but it also implies a social hierarchy among them.
-That some people will, and should, have more money than others--and that some will just be better and more powerful for no meaningful reason.
+That some people will, and should, have more than others--and that some will just be better and more powerful for no meaningful reason.
 Obviously, then, we're going to have conflict!
 Because this is how nature has birthed humanity to act in order to survive, and because the course of humanity has pretty much been just a messy offshoot since then.
-Because we haven't made serious philosophical, sociological, and technological breakthroughs to enable a totally new and much better society until recently, and we've been so well conditioned to think that this kind of society wouldn't even be possible.
+Because we haven't made serious philosophical, sociological, and technological breakthroughs to enable a totally new and superior society until recently, and we've been so well conditioned to think that this kind of society wouldn't even be possible.
 So, I'm here to tell you today that it is, and this is how.
-If people only thought differently about life and had different values, just imagine the kind of society we could have?
+If people only thought differently about life and had different values, just imagine the kind of society we could have!
 Imagine if, from birth, every single human was never taught the concept of ownership, hate, war, poverty, starvation, competition, or even selfishness.
-Instead, imagine if every single human was taught to value compassion for all living things, brotherly love for one another, respect for nature and the planet, and care for such concepts as sustainability, logic, truth, and justice?
-It sounds crazy, but it's no more crazy than what children are born to believe around the world today, if you look at it from an objective standpoint.
+Instead, imagine if every single human was taught to value compassion for all living things, platonic love for one another, respect for nature and the planet, and care for such concepts as sustainability, logic, truth, and justice.
+It sounds crazy, but it's no more crazy than what children are born to believe around the world today if you look at it from an objective standpoint.
 Not only is it possible, but it would literally create a nearly perfect and peaceful society today if implemented--and if one of those core values included the importance of maintaining a responsible population number, instead of the current view that imposing one-child laws like in China are 'fascist' because humans just have to have babies, it's a right of theirs to raise children that look like them--then, what do you know?
 All of a sudden, there's enough resources to go around and everyone can be happy and experience true abundance.

 But If Everyone Gets What They Want, What Will Encourage Them to Excel?

 I'm glad you asked, rhetorical questioner!
 This can very easily be answered with the second factor.
 Actually, pretty much any question you throw at me can, since values, again, are so incredibly important in defining how a society will function.
 Simply put, if a society values the hard-working individual, people will work hard.
 You'd think you'd see that more in our society, right?
 Wrong--we don't always value the hard worker.
 More often, we value the person who can make the most money, or take advantage of the system.
 But what if a society existed in which a person's very worth was defined by how much effort they put into doing good?
 Or by how much they were able to improve society, and help their fellow man?
 What if there was nothing else--no value in wealth, fame, looks, or anything superficial?
-Then I guarantee you, we would have a society filled with people just aching to do good and work hard for the benefit of their planet and for the perpetuation of peace throughout the universe.
+Then I guarantee you, we would have a society filled with people itching to do good and work hard for the benefit of their planet and for the perpetuation of peace throughout the universe.
 Values are how and why humans live, and if we have the right ones, we can and will have utopia.

 So Who Will Work?